GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 either through the plan into that source's own buffer, or, when the source's layout already equals the union, by forwarding the record pointer untouched.
-The forwarding case compiles to a conditional move plus a tail call.
-In our measurements the routing itself is nearly free and the observed +4.7ns per lane for a two-branch switch is the condition and ordinary branch misprediction.
-A translating source costs +6.5ns per lane at eight attributes.
+The forwarding case compiles to a conditional move plus a tail call; the +4.7ns per lane of a two-branch switch is the condition and ordinary branch misprediction, and a translating source costs +6.5ns per lane at eight attributes.

 The kernel routes these values as ordinary Rust values.
 It can evaluate any source any number of times, hold several results at once (per-source